RoyElkabetz/DQN_with_PyTorch_and_Gym/README.md

 ## Training and Playing
-- Example 1: Training a DuelingDDQN agent from scratch for 400 games `python main.py -n_games 400 -algo 'DuelingDDQN'`
+- Training a DuelingDDQN agent from scratch for 400 games

+`python main.py -n_games 400 -algo 'DuelingDDQN'`

-- Example 2: Training a DDQN agent from checkpoint (if exist) for 30 games with small epsilon and batch size of 64 `python main.py -n_games 30 -algo 'DDQN' -load_checkpoint True -epsilon 0.2 -bs 64`
+- Training a DDQN agent from checkpoint (if exist) for 30 games with small epsilon and batch size of 64

+`python main.py -n_games 30 -algo 'DDQN' -load_checkpoint True -epsilon 0.2 -bs 64`

-- Example 3: Playing 10 games with a saved DQN agent checkpoint, monitor to screen and save as a video `python main.py -n_games 10 -algo 'DQN' -load_checkpoint True -epsilon 0.0 -eps_min 0.0 -render True -monitor True`
+- Playing 10 games with a saved DQN agent checkpoint, monitor to screen and save as a video

+`python main.py -n_games 10 -algo 'DQN' -load_checkpoint True -epsilon 0.0 -eps_min 0.0 -render True -monitor True`

 ## Reference